Session Setup in Your Agenda Data

 - All three dates/times must be in the future.

-- The start of the conference is as defined in the CMS — so, if your conference officially starts on the 9th but you have a workshop in the CMS on the 8th, the dates will be calculated assuming that the conference starts on the 8th.
+- The start of the conference is as defined in the CAB — so, if your conference officially starts on the 9th but you have a workshop in the CAB on the 8th, the dates will be calculated assuming that the conference starts on the 8th.
 The default initial invitation day would be the 1st, the reminder would default to the 6th, and the due date would default to the 7th.

 - When ready, toggle the Send Email Invites to ON